m-mcgowan/spark-flashee-eeprom/README.md

 Coding tips
 ===========

-# The [main API](firmware/flashee-eeprom.h) to the library is provided by the `Devices` class, which is a factory for obtaining various flash-access
-devices, and the `FlashDevice` abstract base class, which defines the operations of a flash device.
+* The [main API](firmware/flashee-eeprom.h) to the library is provided by the `Devices` class, which is a factory for obtaining various flash-access devices, and the `FlashDevice` abstract base class, which defines the operations of a flash device.

-# The spark external eeprom has 384 pages, each 4096 bytes in size.
-This is the device made accessible via the `Devices::userFlash()` method.
+* The spark external eeprom has 384 pages, each 4096 bytes in size and is managed as the device provided via the `Devices::userFlash()` method.
-Rather than hard-code these constants, you can make the code more flexible for future changes by using `Devices::userFlash().pageSize()` and
+Rather than hard-code these page count and page size constants, you can make the code more flexible for future changes by using `Devices::userFlash().pageSize()` and
  `Devices::userFlash().pageCount()`.

-# when writing data to a device, try to write in as few blocks as possible (particularly if the data is overwriting previously eritten data).
+* when writing data to a device, try to write in as few blocks as possible (particularly if the data is overwriting previously eritten data).
  This will reduce the number of erases performed by the library, particularly for the wear levelling scheme.
+When using the Address Erase strategy, then byte by byte writes are fine.

-# At present, the maximum contiguous area that the Wear Levelling or Address Erase scheme can occupy is 1MB (256 pages).
+* At present, the maximum contiguous area that the Wear Levelling or Address Erase scheme can occupy is 1MB (256 pages).
 This is to keep runtime memory overhead to a minimum.
 This restriction may later be relaxed.

-# You can have many different devices created at once, so long as they are in separate regions.
+* It's possible to create several different devices and have them all active at once, so long as they are in separate regions.
 For example

 ```c++
     FlashDevice* eeprom = Devices::createAddressErase(0, 256*4096);
     CircularBuffer* logBuffer = Devices::createCircularBuffer(256*4096, 256*4096);
 ```

-This creates an byte erasable eeprom device in the first 1MB, and a circular buffer in the final 0.5MB.
+This creates a byte erasable eeprom device in the first 1MB, and a circular buffer in the final 0.5MB.

 Testing